generalui/hooks-for-redux/README.md

 ## TypeScript

 TypeScript support is provided in the library.
-Configuring the generics for H4R was tricky, particularly for the useRedux method.
+Configuring the generics for H4R was tricky, particularly for the createReduxModule method.
 Please send feedback on how we can improve the typing.

 - [hooks-for-redux type definition](index.d.ts)